Liz Davidson investigates blogging as discursive activity and critical analysis of technology discourse in general.

 Human-Computer Interaction (HCI) has a broad interdisciplinary nature.

 Following CIS faculty members are working on HCI projects that also extend to other areas:

 Kim Binsted - Entertaining and Affective Intelligent Interfaces (principal investigator of HI-SEAS Project).

 Martha Crosby is currently researching different types of physiological measures used to assess the computer user’s cognitive state.
 Recent work includes HCI applications of eye tracking and the pressures applied when using a computer mouse.

 Jason Leigh is the head of LAVA lab, in which different visualization tools and technologies are being developed, including the virtual reality spaces such as Cyber CANOE (Collaborative Analytics Navigation and Observation Environment).

 Randy Minas is responsible for the Hawaii Interdisciplinary Neurobehavioral and Technology Lab (HINTLab), and the research that examines technological use and the positive or negative effects on humans.

-Sophie Xiao studies Internet technologies for electronic commerce to evaluate how to better design systems for effective use.
+Bo Xiao studies Internet technologies for electronic commerce to evaluate how to better design systems for effective use.
 She is also investigating the “dark side” of Internet use for fraud, cyberbullying, and similar.

 Data Science is a research area introduced to CIS just recently.
 This practice is applying data-intensive methodologies that could be found across different scientific disciplines.